FartLabs/fart.tools/blog/games.md

 [![Fart Concentration game with 10 cards](https://github.com/EthanThatOneKid/fart-concentration/assets/31261035/cf79371a-6ece-4121-9de1-b88d7a4c648b)](https://concentration.fart.tools/10)

-The player is also able to [_study_](https://concentration.fart.tools/sounds) each sound as many times as they want before starting the game.
+The player is also able to study each sound to their heart's content before starting the game.
 This feature is especially useful for players who are new to the game and want to familiarize themselves with the sounds before starting.

 ## Thanks for playing